How Do You Fix Cracks in a Basement Floor and What Does it Cost?

 Fixing Hairline Concrete Cracks: Structurally, hairline cracks are not a threat to your basement floor.

 However, if you don’t like the looks of them, you have two options:

 Cover the basement floor in flooring designed for below-grade installation.
-Most basement flooring is waterproof, so normal basement humidity won’t cause mold and musty smells.
+Be sure to purchase quality waterproof basement flooring, so normal basement humidity won’t cause mold and musty smells.